nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.totalNotifications
 ```
-An integer representing the amount of active notifications.
+An int representing the amount of active notifications.

 --------------------
 ### toggleFunction